A private community located in the mountains of Western North Carolina

 The Settings Development Company broke ground in 2003.
 The first lots were marketed in 2005.
 From 2006 through 2011, some 240 lots were sold.
 In October 2011, The Settings of Black Mountain Homeowners Association (HOA) was established with the Declarant Rights, once held by the Developer, being transferred to the newly elect HOA along with all of the common properties, including the Club House and the Greeters Cottage.

 Since 2011, the elected HOA has skillfully managed the community, resolving a host of outstanding issues left after the governance of the community was transferred from the developer to the HOA.
-The community is in the process of completing its infrastructure with a completion date of May 15, 2016.
-There are twenty-seven completed homes, with another ten in various stages of development.
+The community has completed its infrastructure.
+There are thirty-two completed homes, with another four in the building stage.
+Several others are in the review stage.

 The Settings of Black Mountain is flourishing!